Reduce human labor with artificial intelligence

 Executive Allen R. Gardner was convicted of embezzling $1.6 million from Bank of Summerville.

-- Entity extraction finds people, organizations, and locations in each article, so that searches on people names only looks at people names, and not words that coincidentally match parts of a name (e.g., “gardener,” “rose”)
+- Entity extraction finds people, organizations, and locations in each article, so that searches on people names only look at people names, and not words that coincidentally match parts of a name (e.g., “gardener,” “rose”)

 - Entity linking uses the surrounding context of a name and compares it to your knowledge base of known bad actors to link names in articles with the correct person (and not erroneously link different people with the same name)

 - Fuzzy name matching overcomes more than 13 types of variations in 20+ languages

 Unlike legacy solutions that generate static lists of name variations, hoping to match the name being queried, Rosette employs a hybrid of intelligent algorithms.